amazon-connect/amazon-connect-streams/Documentation.md

 1. December 2022 - 2.4.2
     * This patch fixes an issue in Streams’ Voice ID APIs that may have led to incorrect values being set against the generatedSpeakerID field in the VoiceIdResult segment of Connect Contact Trace Records (CTRs).
 This occurred in some scenarios where you call either enrollSpeakerInVoiceId(), evaluateSpeakerWithVoiceId(), or updateVoiceIdSpeakerId() in your custom CCP integration code.
 If you are using Voice ID and consuming Voice ID CTRs, or updating speaker ID in your agent workflow, please upgrade to this version.
 1. December 2022 - 2.4.1
     * This version brings in updates that will provide enhanced monitoring experience to agents and supervisors, allowing to silently monitor multiparty calls, and if needed to barge in the call and take over control, mute agents, or drop them from the call.
 New APIs introduced with this feature are `isSilentMonitor`, `isBarge`, `isSilentMonitorEnabled`, `isBargeEnabled`, `isUnderSupervision`, `updateMonitorParticipantState`, `getMonitorCapabilities`, `getMonitorStatus`, `isForcedMute`.
+Before enabling Enhanced monitoring capabilities, ensure that you are using the latest version of the Contact Control Panel (CCP) or Agent workspace.
 1. August 2022 - 2.3.0
     * [Update on 12/13/2022] Please see 2.4.2 for final resolution of the Voice ID CTR fix.
 1. Jan 2022 - 2.0.0